Heather Giugni: Political career

 In 1972, Giugni served as a delegate to the Democratic National Convention in Miami, where she was the youngest delegate.

 In November 2011, the majority leader of the Hawaii House of Representatives, Blake Oshiro, announced that he would resign from the legislature to become Governor Neil Abercrombie's deputy chief of staff.
 Per Hawaii law, Governor Abercrombie had to select Oshiro's successor as state representative from the 33rd district.
-His replacement, former state representative and majority leader Tom Okamura, had to resign just weeks later due to health reasons.
+His replacement, former state representative and majority leader Tom Okamura, had to resign just weeks later for health reasons.
 Abercrombie appointed Giugni to the seat in February 2012.
 She took office on February 21, 2012.

 She ran for the seat in 2012, where she faced a Democratic primary challenge from state representative Mark Takai, whose district got combined with Giugni's as a result of redistricting.
 In the Democratic primary election held on August 11, 2012, Takai defeated Giugni.